maany/k8s-dev-cluster/tools/README.md

 k8s_admin_setup_utils traefik install default-headers
 ```

-Next, we need to create a `dashboard_secret`, `basic_auth_middleware` that references to this secret and a `IngressRoute` that defines the HostName that points to the traefik dashboard.
+Next, we need to create a `dashboard_secret`, `basic_auth_middleware` that references to this secret and a `IngressRoute` that defines the HostName that would resolve to the traefik dashboard.
+The `IngressRoute` will also apply the `basic_auth_middleware` to the traefik dashboard.
+The `ingress controller` will register this ingress route.

 The list of steps is:
 1. install_traefik_dashboard_secret,